oumist/lab1-git-race/description.md

  - ./buildPushRun.sh             for HELP

 As you can see you can choose to execute 3 options in a row, online one option (build, push or run), or if you prefer you can build and run without pushing.
-In each option the script will ask you some data.
-For example the run and buil option will require docker image name, and the push option will ask to for your Docker Hub username and the repository final name.
+In each option the script will ask for some data.
+For example the run and build option will require docker image name, and the push option will ask for your Docker Hub username and the repository final name.

 ## How to monitor with Grafana and Prometheus

 This two softwares can be deployed with Helm inside a Kubernetes cluster.
-First of all we need to have running a K8s cluster, for example we can deploy it on [Google](#how-to-deploy-Docker-image-on-Google-Cloud-Kubernetes) or if you want a simple and quick set-up Minikube is a good option.
+First of all, we need to have a K8s cluster running, for example we can deploy it on [Google](#how-to-deploy-Docker-image-on-Google-Cloud-Kubernetes) or if you want a simple and quick set-up Minikube is a good option.

 **Minikube set-up steps:**
 1. [Install minikube on the machine](#https://kubernetes.io/docs/tasks/tools/install-minikube/)